F-1 student visa proof of funds

 • Property documents

-The US government is concerned more with liquid assets such as savings accounts and checking accounts since they want to ensure that you have easy access to these funds.
+The U.S. government is concerned more with liquid assets such as savings accounts and checking accounts since they want to ensure that you have easy access to these funds.
 Investments with fluctuating values and property deeds are not generally recommended as acceptable proof of funds.
 The embassy is looking to see that you have immediate funds to cover the first-year costs of your education and that you’ll have access to funds for the following years needed to complete your degree.

-Original Documents in English
+Original financial documents in English

 Additionally, it is important that all of your documents are original, in English (or an official translation attached), and official.
 Your bank statement and documents should be on bank letterhead with the name of the account holder, account number, and the total amount of funds indicated on the forms.